Information and document checklist

 - Portable Appliance Test (PAT) report for any portable appliances that you provide.
 PAT testing should be carried out periodically by a competent person to ensure that all appliances are safe to use

 - Energy Performance Certificate (EPC) which should give a property an energy efficiency rating and is valid for 10 years.
+From 1 April this must comply with the minimum energy efficiency standards (MEES) unless your property is on the exemption register.
 You should also provide prospective tenants with a copy of the EPC

 - Written Tenancy Agreement/written terms of tenancy or other contract or licence between the landlord and tenant (depending on accommodation type)